 For organization, start with Google Calendar for scheduling.
 Add Notion if you want an all-in-one workspace, or Todoist if you prefer straightforward task management.
 Pick one, learn it well, and stick with it.

 For studying, use Anki for courses requiring memorization.
-The setup takes time, but the retention benefits compound over semesters.
 Quizlet supplements nicely for quick review.
 Khan Academy fills gaps in your understanding of foundational subjects.

 For connection, download GroupMe immediately.
-It's the default for most campus communication.
 Join Discord servers for your major or interests.
-Try StudyStream or Focusmate when you need accountability partners for focused work sessions.
+Learn Slack before you need it for work.

 Keep it simple.
 Free versions handle most student needs.
 Test tools for a few weeks before deciding whether paid upgrades make sense.
 The best app is the one you'll actually use consistently.

 The apps matter less than the habits you build around them.
 Block time each week to review your calendar and task list.
 Create flashcards as you learn new material rather than cramming before exams.
-Join study sessions regularly, not just during finals week.
+Update your LinkedIn profile after each new experience.

-Your campus app connects you to university resources.
 Your organization app keeps deadlines visible.
 Your study apps help you retain information.
-Your communication apps build relationships with classmates.
-Together, they create a system that supports your academic success.
+Your communication apps build relationships with classmates and colleagues.
+Your career tools prepare you for life after graduation.
+Together, they create a system that supports both academic and professional success.